essentialkaos/rpmbuilder/readme.md

 Arguments passing:

-  --with, -w params                    Pass conditional parameters into a rpmbuild (mergeable) --without, -W params                 Pass conditional parameters into a rpmbuild (mergeable) --define, -D "<macro>"               Define MACRO with value (exist macro will be not redefined)
+  --with, -w params         Pass conditional parameters into a rpmbuild (mergeable) --without, -W params      Pass conditional parameters into a rpmbuild (mergeable) --define, -D "<macro>"    Define MACRO with value (exist macro will be not redefined) (mergeable)

   Examples: